International Council on Monuments and Sites: Documentation

-ICOMOS' documentation center is located at the association's headquarters in Paris.
-It collects, analyses and disseminates information on all methods of heritage conservation, especially through its bibliographic database (+80,000 references) and its graphic documents database (+40,000 references).
+ICOMOS' documentation center is located at the association's headquarters in Greater Paris.
+It is a major resource on cultural heritage, original documents on cultural and Mixed (natural and cultural) World Heritage properties, and it collects, analyses and disseminates information on all methods of heritage conservation, especially through its bibliographic database (+80,000 references) and its graphic documents database (+40,000 references).

 Publications

 ICOMOS International publishes on a regular basis ICOMOS News (newsletter for members, quarterly in French, English, Spanish) and the ICOMOS Scientific Journal (published twice a year).
 ICOMOS France regularly publishes Le Bulletin d’information d’Icomos France, Les Cahiers de la Section Française de l’ICOMOS, Les Dossiers techniques, Les Mémentos techniques, les Bulletins, and Les Enquêtes de la section française.

 Charters and doctrines

 ICOMOS has developed and adopted a number of other charters and doctrinal texts which provide guidance to heritage conservation professionals.
-Those documents are created by the international committees of the organisation and then adopted by the triennial General Assembly.
+Those documents are created by the international committees of the organisation or a Working Group established to address the issue, and are then adopted by the triennial General Assembly.
 Each text addresses a specific area of professional practice of heritage conservation.
-Those charters include:
+Those charters and other doctrinal texts include: